 Who can buy ETFs?

 When they were first introduced, ETFs were primarily made available to large investors.
-Over time, it has become easier for individual investors to add these funds to their portfolios.
-Individual investors can purchase ETFs through a broker, just as they would purchase stocks.
+Today, any investor can add these funds to their portfolios, purchasing them through a broker, just as they would purchase stocks.

 Advantages of ETFs

-Traditional mutual funds are bought and sold based on their net asset value at the close of business each trading day, while ETFs can be traded throughout the day from market open to market close.
+Another advantage ETFs offer over mutual funds is their liquidity.
+While traditional mutual funds are bought and sold at the close of business each trading day, investors can trade ETFs at any point throughout the day from market open to market close.

-ETFs also may have lower costs than those of an actively managed mutual fund.
-Because of the passive management and structure of ETFs outlined above, it may have lower annual taxable distributions.
+ETFs also often have lower expense ratios, or costs to manage and operate, than actively managed mutual funds.
+Because of the passive management and structure of ETFs, they may also have lower annual taxable distributions, too.

 Disadvantages of ETFs

-While an ETF offers a less expensive way to diversify among many securities, remember that an individual ETF tends to be comprised of securities in a given asset class, which may share similar behavior.
-ETFs can be combined with other ETFs and other types of investments to create a broadly diversified portfolio.
+While an ETF offers a less expensive way to diversify among many securities, one of the big risks of these funds is that an individual ETF tends to be made up of securities in a given asset class (like the same industry or commodity), which may share similar behavior.

-An ETF doesn’t necessarily trade at its net asset value, and bid-ask spreads may be wide for thinly traded issues or in volatile markets.
+It’s also important to note that an ETF doesn’t necessarily trade at its NAV, and bid-ask spreads (or the difference between what buyers are willing to pay and what sellers are willing to accept) may be wide for thinly traded issues or in volatile markets.

-There are many factors to consider in evaluating an exchange-traded fund.
-Because the differences between funds can be dramatic, you should carefully consider its investment objectives, risks, charges and expenses, which are included in the prospectus available from the fund.
-Read it before investing.
+- Its investment objectives, risks, charges and expenses, which are included in the prospectus available from the fund.

-- Look at the index it tracks.
+- The index it tracks.
 Understand what the index consists of and what rules it follows in selecting and weighting the securities in it.
-Two ETFs that seem to be similar may in fact be very different.

-- Look at how long the fund and/or its underlying index have been in existence, and if possible, how both have performed in good times and bad.
+- How long the fund and/or its underlying index have been in existence, and if possible, how both have performed in good times and bad.

-- Look at the fund’s expense ratios.
+- The fund’s expense ratio.
 The more straightforward its investing strategy and the more widely traded the securities in its index are, the lower expenses are likely to be.
-For example, an ETF using futures contracts is likely to have higher expenses than one that simply replicates the S&P 500.
+For example, an actively managed ETF is likely to have higher expenses than one that simply replicates the S&P 500.